QwikDev/qwik/packages/docs/src/routes/api/qwik/index.md

 ## jsx

 Used by the JSX transpilers to create a JSXNode.
-Note that the optimizer will not use this, instead using \_jsxC and \_jsxQ directly.
+Note that the optimizer will not use this, instead using \_jsxSplit and \_jsxSorted directly.

 ```typescript
 jsx: <T extends string | FunctionComponent<any>>(